enochii/enochii.github.io/_posts/2021-11-16-simple-Control-Flow-Analysis-of-C.md

 "Top" here is a **empty map**.
 That's to say, we will **invalidate the state(IN/OUT) of the store statement**.
 Though a little surprising, it is mainly for the **monotonicity** of transfer function.

-There are also 2 similar cases which may be ignored.
+There are also 2 other similar cases which may be ignored.

 The first case is **call via a function pointer whose points-to set is currently empty**.
-This one is easy to understand —— when we call via a pointer, we need to dereference it.
+This one is easy to understand —— when we call via a pointer which points to nothing, it maybe points to everything.

 The second case is, when we call a function, if the IN state of the callee entry node changes, we need to **invalidate the state of current call instruction, and abort the processing of current function(i.e., caller)**.
 For example, when we process a function named `F`, and `F` call function `G` at callsite *c*.
 If the input of `G`'s entry changes, we will clear callsite *c* 's points-to relation(its state), and abort the processing of `F`.
 Then we will process `G`, after which we process `F` again.

+They are all for **monotonicity**.
+And for the latter case, if it's NOT **the first time we handle this callsite**, we can continue with **the old return information**(DO NOT just escape the transfer function of this callsite and take the *IN* as the *OUT* state).
+Because we give the callee more information this time, the output **will not shrink**.
+Take the old return-information will not hurt monotonicity.

 Why?
 That's because `G` may have side effect(which is often the case).
 For instance, this invocation of `G` strong updates some pointers of `F` which are passed to `G` as arguments.
 For precision we need to consider this and process `F` later.